dewww/dewww.github.io/blog/totalCostofOwnership.md

 # Understanding Total Cost of Ownership: Is Owning a Home Worth the Higher Payment?

 When making big financial decisions, it’s easy to focus solely on the upfront costs or monthly payments.
 But there’s a more comprehensive way to evaluate your choices: **total cost of ownership (TCO)**.
-TCO is a financial analysis tool that considers all the costs associated with owning something—not just the price tag.
+TCO is a financial analysis tool that considers all the costs associated with owning something, not just the price tag.

 One area where TCO analysis is especially helpful is deciding whether to **buy a home at a higher monthly cost** or **rent at a lower monthly price**.
 While renting might seem cheaper at first glance, owning a home offers long-term financial benefits that go beyond the surface numbers.
 Let’s break it down.